woywoy123/AnalysisG/docs/source/quick-start/particles.rst

 An example of this would be ``"ab" = "a" + "b"``, where in the back-end, Python has directly invoked the ``__add__(self, val)`` function.
 Or another example would be ``if "a" in ["a", "b"]``, here again, Python has invoked a combination of ``__hash__`` and ``__eq___`` magic functions.
 Analysis-G exploits Python's "Syntax" sugar to simplify much of the particle and event syntax as possible.
-To keep this section as straightforward as possible, any event implementation which inherits the ``EventTemplate`` class has the following Syntax sugar
+To keep this section as straightforward as possible, any event implementation which inherits the ``ParticleTemplate`` class has the following Syntax sugar

 .. code-block:: python